ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - If you can make it through your day and still sleep at night, you’re doin’ better than most.<br>―Migs Mayfeld, The Mandalorian (2019)

+- You can't wait until life isn't hard anymore before you decide to be happy.<br>―Jane Marczweskie (Nightbirde)